You are at: Home » Buy Bitcoin (BTC) » Canada

 Kraken

-Kraken was launched in 2011 and caters to Canada, as well as the US, EU, and Japan.
-Although volume for it’s CAD-based Bitcoin trading is relatively light compared to these other markets, Kraken allows Canadians to purchase about 20 altcoins in addition to Bitcoin.
+Kraken was launched in 2011 and caters to Canada, as well as the US and EU.
+The exchange allows Canadians to purchase about 200+ CAD-paired altcoins in addition to Bitcoin.

 You can read my complete Kraken review here.